The Content Lab

 Take aways:

-• Action: redo the test clip checking specifically for clear sound and even light
+Action: redo your test clip checking specifically for sound and light

 Module 2: Scripting & Recording